Liam-Robertson/sound-alarm/app/src/main/java/com/extremewakeup/soundalarm/bleVsWifi.md

 - This consumes relatively little power
 - The downside is that bluetooth is low range, especially within a house.
 If you went out of range you couldn't turn the alarm off

+Approach 2 - Using wifi only and disconnecting regularly:
+- What if I just kept the wifi capabilities on all the time but didn't keep it constantly connected?
+Would that still drain battery?
+- I feel like that's what I did before though right and it still drained a ton of battery
+- I don't think that's what you did, I think

-Approach 2 - Mix of bluetooth and wifi:
+Approach 3 - Mix of bluetooth and wifi:
 - There would always be a bluetooth signal to allow the user to create alarms and have them stored in the esp32
 - However the alarm being triggered on and off would be controlled by wifi
 - When the alarm is stored in the esp32, it would also stored instructions to connect to wifi when the alarm timing is reached